peteranton1/Spring-Boot-Kube-01/README.md

 # Spring-Boot-Kube-01
-Application presenting rest api using Spring boot and kubernetes
+Application presenting rest api using
+Spring boot and kubernetes.